Hello, Sweetheart

-Hello, Sweetheart is a 1935 British comedy film directed by Monty Banks and starring Claude Hulbert, Gregory Ratoff and Jane Carr.
+Hello, Sweetheart is a lost 1935 British comedy film directed by Monty Banks and starring Claude Hulbert, Gregory Ratoff and Jane Carr.
+It was written by Brock Williams based on the play The Butter and Egg Man by George S. Kaufman.
 The film was made by the British subsidiary of Warner Brothers at the company's Teddington Studios.

-It is based on the play The Butter and Egg Man by George S. Kaufman.
+Preservation status

+The British Film Institute has classed Hello, Sweetheart as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

 Plot

-A poultry farmer is persuaded to invest in a film company.
+Dim poultry farmer Henry Pennyfeather is persuaded to buy a 49% stake in the financing of a film, but is swindled out of his money.
+He gets his cash back by staging the unfinished film as a burlesque show.